 xperience is to simply show up, get your performer’s pass, see a few shows, perform in your assigned time slot, and maybe see/do something in that city before it’s time to go home the next day.

 Plus, one of the evils perpetuated in these types of mega-festivals is the illusion of status.
 Sure, some people/teams have achieved various levels of recognition be it through television, film, writing, talk shows, magazines, YouTube, or what-have-you, but there’s no opportunity to humanize them in any real way that matters because of the sheer amount of people attending these festivals.
-Sure, you might be able to go back to North Carolina and tell all of your friends that you got to tal13187866_10157629804150206_1747861823_nk with Jack McBrayer for five minutes, or that Amy Pohler accidentally spilled a drink on you in the Green Room.
+Sure, you might be able to go back to North Carolina and tell all of your friends that you got to talk with Jack McBrayer for five minutes, or that Amy Pohler accidentally spilled a drink on you in the Green Room.
 But where’s the humanity in that?
 Where’s the real life connection with another human being that matters?
 The answer is a simple one: The Alaska State Improv Festival!

 Here’s one of the things that I love most about ASIF: Eric Caldwell, the festival producer, has been to so many festivals over the years that he knows exactly what to offer in terms of organization, variety, and community.
 Let me break it down for you.